If you have a complaint:

 In cases where the allegations are extremely serious and there is the possibility of ongoing harm to the public, the College may choose to apply for a court order.
 If granted, this will prohibit the member from engaging in certain practices or prevent the member from practicing during the period of the investigation—this would be a rare event.

 There are four major dispositions of complaints open to the PCC for dealing with complaints.

 2. We may engage in alternative dispute resolution.
 This can involve either informal or formal resolutions; the latter usually involves third party mediation.
 These dispositions are not suitable in cases where there is gross incompetence, physical and/or sexual abuse, or member incapacity.
 Both parties must agree to alternative dispute resolution in order for it to occur.
+ADRs are posted on the College’s website as per Regulatory Bylaw 5(4).
 Interventions/remedial actions may include, but not be limited to: